graphnet-opensafely/job-server/README-GN.md

 In order to use the GitHub functions, there are few things need to be setup on GitHub

-1. Create a GitHub user as the admin of the job-server app
+1. Create a GitHub user
+    1. It is the admin of the job-server app
+    2. It is the admin of the organisation
 2. Open GitHub -> setting -> Personal access tokens -> create new token
 3. Save the token in env variable GITHUB_TOKEN
 4. Create a new Organizations called "graphnet-opensafely"